sushant071996/K-Means-CLustering/README.md

 ## Data Analysis and Visualisation using K-Means-CLustering

-In this project I'm trying to analyze and visualize the data and form Cluster.
+In this project I'm trying to analyze and visualize the data and form Clusters.
 I have 3 input feature i.e Age, Annual Income and Spending Score.
 Depending on Elbow Method I will determine no of Cluster and visualize them.

 ## Data Description